brentkirkland/facebook-cli-clone/README.md

 Note: the creation of the all users takes quite a while, so included is the txt file to save some time...

+Note: it may be quicker to delete to users.txt file first

 ##To compile:
 run the following in the command line: